Town Toolkit | Shops and retail

 A new take on the department store: 15:17 Ayr

 In Ayr, the former BHS department store comprised 42,000 square feet over 2 floors serviced by escalators and lifts.
-15:17 offers:
+15:17 offered:

 • In-situ manager who manages the entire unit.